open-cogsci/osdoc/content/plug-ins/create-plug-in.md

 ## Help file

 You can provide a help file in [Markdown] or [HTML] format.
 To add a Markdown help file, simply create a file called `my_plugin.md` in the plug-in folder.
 For an HTML help file, create a file called `my_plugin.html`.
-Markdown format is generally preferred, because it is easier to read.
+Markdown format is preferred, because it is easier to read.
 Strictly speaking, the help file is optional, and your plug-in will work without it.
 However, an informative help file is an essential part of a good plug-in.

 ## Defining the GUI

-The GUI is defined in a file called `info.json`.
-[JSON] is an easily readable format, and provides a quick and straight-forward way to define your plug-in controls, and specify various kinds of information.
-Make sure that your file is syntactically-valid JSON, for example using a validator such as [jsonlint.com].
+The GUI is defined in a file called `info.yaml`[^json].
+[YAML] is an easily readable format, and provides a quick and straight-forward way to define your plug-in controls, and specify various kinds of information.
+Make sure that your file is syntactically valid YAML, for example using a validator such as [yamllint.com].

-The top-level fields, such as `author` and `url` are used to specify all kinds of information.
-You can add anything you like here.
-An important field is `category`, which specifies in which group the plug-in should appear in the item toolbar (e.g. 'Visual stimuli', etc.).
+The following top-level fields are used to show plug-in information by the plug-in and extension manager: `author`, `url`, `version`. and `description`.
+Another important field is `category`, which specifies in which group the plug-in should appear in the item toolbar (e.g. 'Visual stimuli', etc.).
+Finally, the `priority` field determines the order in which plug-ins are loaded, where high priority values are loaded last.

 The `control` field contains a list of controls.
 Each control is itself an object that has various fields.
 The most important fields are: